 This story is often dismissed as non-canonical based on its very poor manuscript evidence.
+Here is an article by Daniel Wallace on the manuscript evidence.
 There are no major Greek manuscripts prior to the 8th century that include the story except Codex Bezae, possible the most free of all the uncials.
 It is known in the Old Latin versions, indicating that the story was known in the western church.
 There are many ninth century Byzantine texts that include the story, but often with an indication by the scribe that the story was doubtful.
 It is missing in all major Greek manuscripts and in all eastern versions and eastern fathers, as well as the earliest lectionaries.

 Internal evidence is not much better.
 The location of the story shifts from John 7:53 to the end of John, to after Luke 21:38 (the Farrar group) or Luke 24:53 (a corrector of manuscript 1333).
 Like most commentators, Burge thinks the story fits awkwardly in the flow of John’s gospel, possibly explaining the wide variety of placements within the New Testament.
 The twelve verses of the story have the highest rate of major text variants in the New Testament (Burge, 144).

-Even with this overwhelming evidence against authenticity, there are several scholars willing to accept the story as authentic, but that it remained outside the canon until the fourth century.
-Burge offers several reasons that might have lead to the suppression of the story as an authentic Jesus story: the ethics of early Christianity took very seriously the demand for perfection (as expressed in Ephesians 4:17-24, for example, cf. The Didache).
+Even with this overwhelming evidence against authenticity of the story about the woman caught in adultery, there are several scholars willing to accept the story as authentic, but that it remained outside the canon until the fourth century.
+Burge offers several reasons that might have lead to the suppression of the story as an authentic Jesus story.
+The ethics of early Christianity took very seriously the demand for perfection (as expressed in Ephesians 4:17-24, for example, cf. The Didache).
 Sexual sin was even more severely disciplined in the early church.
 This is most likely a reaction to the particular sexual excess of the Roman world.
 Burge cites the text of the Acts of Paul, an apocryphal book written well into the Christian era, as an example of how strong attitudes were concerning sexual immorality.

 The problem for the study of the canon is this: If it is authentic and if it was somehow detached from John or was a separately circulating oral tradition that managed to be written at some point and slowly accepted by the church as authentic, what to we do with it?
 Protestantism has always understood the books of the Bible to be “self authenticating.”
 Biblical books are inspired and the church recognizes them as such.
 If the overwhelming textual evidence indicates that the story is an insertion, then this story cannot be canonical even if it is authentic.
 For this reason many commentaries, even from evangelicals with a commitment to biblical inspiration and inerrancy, do not include the text in their discussion of the canonical Gospel of John.